akarve/bipsea/README.md

 BIP-85 offers the following benefits:
 * The security of many independent passwords **AND** the operational efficiency of a single master password.
 (The master secret can be multi-factor.)
-* Uses Bitcoin's tried and true hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
+* Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
 * Can generate infinitely many new Bitcoin wallet seed words and master keys
-* Can generate infinitely many new passwords from a single master root key (xprv) and a short _derivation path_.
+* Can generate infinitely many new passwords from a single master root key (xprv) and a short derivation path.

-* Unlike a password manager, which protects many secrets with one secret, BIP-85 _derives_ many secrets with one secret meaning you only need to back up the derivation paths, not the secrets themselves.
+Unlike a password manager, which protects many secrets with one secret, BIP-85 _derives_ many secrets with one secret meaning you only need to back up the derivation paths, not the secrets themselves.